DataDog/prof-correctness/scenarios/full_host/README.md

 ## Profiler Setup

-This test uses the dd-otel-host-profiler v0.4.0, which:
+This test uses the dd-otel-host-profiler, which:
 - Runs as a daemon process with elevated privileges
 - Profiles all processes on the host using eBPF
 - Outputs pprof files to `/app/data/`